hmrc/file-upload-frontend/README.md

 Alternatively look in [RAML definition](raml/file-upload-frontend.raml)

 #### Upload File
-Upload files to the corresponding envelope.
+Upload files as multipart/form-data to the corresponding envelope.
 The file ID is auto generated upon successful upload to the envelope.

 ```